Runite-Drill/potionmaster/ReadME.md

 - Pay for photos to remove the watermark
 - Link ingredients to users
 - Allow the user to select the color of the potion bottle or a random color
+- Clear database of potions that do not have a name
+- Add pics to recipe page